 The tissues and bones that surround and support the teeth are referred to as the periodontium.
-An infection of this area is called periodontal disease.
+An infection in this area is called periodontal disease.

-Many people in Canton, Massillon, North Canton, Greentown, Green, Middlebranch, and all throughout the world suffer from periodontal disease.
-Drs.
-Henzel & Smith is skilled at detecting periodontal disease at their earliest stages and addressing the best ways for you to combat this problem.
+Many people in Canton, Massillon, North Canton, Greentown, and all throughout the world suffer from periodontal disease.
+Henzel Smith Family Dentistry is skilled at detecting periodontal disease at its earliest stages and addressing the best ways for you to combat this problem.

 Periodontal disease will not go away on its own.
 A thorough cleaning from a dental office and further instructions on how to best restore your mouth to its optimum functionality is required.